nichene/study-api/README.md

 ## endpoints and graphql
 Oops, this project serves endpoints and the same functions through graphql.

-so you can call
+so, you can hit
 `localhost:3000/account`
 to get all accounts

 OR

-call
+hit
 `localhost:3000/graphql`
 and pass
 ```